 Our dedicated epilepsy providers see over 2000 patient visits per year to provide comprehensive care to people with epilepsy in New Mexico and adjacent states.
 Our providers treat patients from the first time seizure to special conditions such as epilepsy during pregnancy and most complicated or refractory seizures.
-Your first appointment will last at least an hour while a doctor specializing in epilepsy will review your medical history, examine your motor and sensory skills, balance, coordination, reflexces, and mental functioning.
+Your first appointment will last at least an hour while a doctor specializing in epilepsy will review your medical history, examine your motor and sensory skills, balance, coordination, reflexes, and mental functioning.

 Bring a family member or friend who has seen one of your seizures or provide the phone number of someone the neurologist can call during the appointment to ask about your seizure symptoms.
 You'll also want to bring your medications and EEG or MRI test results.